MassilAit/blog/content/posts/ai_explained_part1.md

 AI is not at all a new field, it has been a topic of study since the early days of computing in the 1950s.
 While the history of AI is fascinating, this post will focus more on some key techniques and how they work.
 If you’re interested in the story of how AI evolved, you can read this other [post](https://www.tableau.com/data-insights/ai/history).

-For the rest of this serie, we’ll focus on one topic that has dominated the AI world in recent years: neural networks.
+In this series, we’ll focus on one topic that has dominated the AI world in recent years: neural networks.
+Today, our goal is to build the foundation behind neural networks.
+We’ll start with a simpler model, linear regression, and then explain how neural networks generalize this model into something much more powerful.

 # Traditional AI vs Machine Learning

-## Traditional AI

 Without diving too deeply into details, one of the biggest milestones in the history of AI was when IBM’s computer Deep Blue defeated the world chess champion Garry Kasparov in 1997.
 In this section, I want to explore the fundamental difference between how Deep Blue worked compared to modern AI.

+## Traditional AI

 Deep Blue was a computer program explicitly designed to play chess.
 At the time, chess programs were much weaker than top human players, even good amateurs could often beat them.
 Although computers are extremely fast at computation, chess has so many possible positions that it’s impossible for a computer to explore every possible outcome of the game from a given position.
 To play chess well, you need intuition about which positions are good and which are bad, something very hard to program, because computers only follow strict instructions and don’t “think” on their own.